 Conditions to be checked Procedures Instructions on findings KA1 Annex III I.2.A of the grant agreemen t (GA) TRAVEL SUPPORT COST CALCULATION: The costs claimed on the basis of unit costs must comply with the Grant Agreement.
 The units declared correspond to the actual number of underlying triggering events.
-Obtain the calculation of the total number of units claimed by the beneficiary.
-The unit contribution should be the one applicable to the distance band concerned according to the location of the participant.
-Obtain proof of attendance of the activity in the form of a declaration signed by the receiving organisation specifying the name of the participant, the purpose of the activity, as well as its starting and end date.
-Studies should be supported by a Transcript of Records and traineeships by a Traineeship Certificate or statement.
 Differences in the number of participants or incorrect use of distance bands, and unit costs not supported by evidence must be quantified and reported as errors KA1 Annex III I.2.B of the GA costs must comply with the Grant Agreement.
 The units declared Obtain the calculation of the total number of units claimed by the beneficiary.
 The grant amount is calculated by multiplying the number of days/months per participant, including accompanying persons, by the unit contribution applicable per day/month for the receiving country concerned as specified in Annex IV of the Agreement.
 One travel day before the activity and one travel day following the activity can be included for the calculation of individual support if relevant.
-Differences in the number of participants, time spent, or incorrect use of unit contributions, and unit costs not supported by evidence, must be quantified and reported as errors.
-If the confirmed period of stay is longer than the one indicated in the grant agreement, the additional days are to be considered a period of "zero-grant".
-For HE students , confirmed period of stay shorter by 5 days or more than the one indicated in the grant agreement need to be adjusted in the Mobility Tool (MT).
+Differences in the number of participants, time spent, or incorrect use of unit contributions, and unit costs not supported by evidence, must be quantified and reported as errors. underlying triggering events If the confirmed period of stay is longer than the one indicated in the grant agreement, the additional days are to be considered a period of "zero-grant".
+For HE students, confirmed period of stay shorter by 5 days or more than the one indicated in the grant agreement need to be adjusted in the Mobility Tool (MT).
 Interruptions, suspensions, and terminiations need to be correctly deducted in line with the grant agreement.
 Incorrectly documented changes in duration of the activity which would have given rise to a financial adjustment must be quantified and reported as errors.
 Other incorrectly documented changes should be recorded as an unquantified error.
 Obtain proof of attendance of the activity in the form of a declaration signed by the receiving organisation specifying the name of the participant, the purpose of the activity, as well as its starting and end date.
 Studies should be supported by a Transcript of Records and traineeships by a Traineeship Certificate or statement.
 For volunteers, proof of attendance should be accompanied with proof of payment as specified in the grant agreement.